The role of platelets in coronary heart disease

 - UMass Memorial Heart and Vascular Center

 Platelets play an important role in cardiovascular disease both in the pathogenesis of atherosclerosis and in the development of acute thrombotic events.
 Their importance in coronary disease and in acute coronary syndromes is indirectly confirmed by the benefit of antiplatelet agents (particularly aspirin, clopidogrel, and the glycoprotein IIb/IIIa inhibitors) in these disorders.
 (See "Antiplatelet agents in acute non-ST elevation acute coronary syndromes" and "Antiplatelet agents in acute ST elevation myocardial infarction" and "Aspirin in the primary prevention of cardiovascular disease and cancer".)

 PLATELET ADHESION AND AGGREGATION

 Both superficial and deep intimal injury disrupt the intact endothelium, which normally prevents the adherence of platelets by the production of the antiplatelet agents nitric oxide and prostacyclin.
 Disruption of the endothelium also exposes collagen.
-These factors lead to the adherence of platelets to the subendothelium, both directly and via von Willebrand factor, and, subsequently, to platelet activation (figure 1 and figure 2) .
+These factors lead to the adherence of platelets to the subendothelium, both directly and via von Willebrand factor, and, subsequently, to platelet activation (figure 1) .

 The following is a brief summary of platelet adhesion and aggregation.
 These processes are discussed in detail separately.
 (See "Platelet biology".)

 Adhesion — Platelet adhesion is mediated by the binding of platelet receptors to a number of arterial wall receptors, including subendothelial collagen (whose corresponding platelet receptor is glycoprotein [GP] Ia/IIa), von Willebrand factor (GP Ib/IX and GP IIb/III), and fibrinogen (GP IIb/IIIa).